gStride vs Hubstaff: An Honest 2026 Comparison

 gStride uses a simpler tiered model that bundles time tracking, monitoring, AI assistance, payroll, and shift/leave at the same tier.
 The trade-off is that organizations only buying time tracking will likely pay slightly more on a feature-light comparison, while organizations needing the full bundle will pay less than they would by stitching Hubstaff Desk plus Hubstaff Payroll plus a separate leave-management tool together.
 For current numbers, see gStride pricing.

 How to do an honest TCO comparison: List the features you actually need (time tracking, screenshots, payroll, leave, AI, integrations, GPS) and price each tool on the tier that delivers all of them, including any add-ons.
 Headline pricing is rarely the cheapest tier you will end up on.
+The 12-question vendor scorecard in how to choose employee productivity software walks through the full evaluation in order — configurability, transparency, integration depth, AI explainability, pricing — before any specific Hubstaff vs gStride conclusion is locked in.

 Privacy and monitoring philosophy — the real difference